 Verdict: Is Skillshare worth it?

-If you like to learn new skills about a variety topics, Skillshare is absolutely worth it.
+If you like to learn new skills related to a myriad of topics, Skillshare is absolutely worth it.
 Access to thousands of classes for a single fee represents a great value for frequent learners.

 However, if what you are after is in-depth classes on a specific craft or subject, Skillshare may not be the right choice.
 Scroll down a bit to see a few Skillshare alternatives that might be a better fit.

 If you’re not sure, the good news is that you can try it out for free.
-You can try out a few free classes right away, or try the full offering by starting your free trial of Skillshare Premium below.
+You can try out a few free classes right away by starting your free trial of Skillshare Premium below.

 Skillshare free trial: Get Skillshare for free!